taustation-fan/taustation-fan.github.io/README.md

 duplicate of the character's body, and receives all experience and knowledge as a constant feed from the active body.
 Once the active body dies, the newest clone is activated.
-So the character keeps its *intelligence* and *social* stats, as well as experience and career experience, but reverts back to the physical stats of the clone.
+So the character keeps its *intelligence* and *social* stats, as well as experience, career experience and education, but reverts back to the physical stats of the clone.

 Each player has a *default clone* on Tau Station, which is automatically